zukunft/zukunft.com/docs/code_functions_all.md

     \-- load_sql_usr_num - section for function load_sql_usr_num is expected to be load sql in /sandbox/sandbox_multi.php
     \-- load_sql_obj_vars - section for function load_sql_obj_vars is expected to be load sql in /sandbox/sandbox_multi.php
     \-- delta - section for function delta is expected to be del in /sandbox/sandbox_multi.php
+    \-- has_id - section for function has_id not yet defined that it should be info in /sandbox/sandbox_multi.php
     \-- chk_owner - section for function chk_owner not yet defined that it should be check functions in /sandbox/sandbox_multi.php
     \-- share_type_code_id - section for function share_type_code_id not yet defined that it should be load types in /sandbox/sandbox_multi.php
     \-- share_type_name - section for function share_type_name not yet defined that it should be load types in /sandbox/sandbox_multi.php